InseeFr/Pogues/doc/en/react-redux/process-actions.md

 The reducer we used in the last section was trivial: the state  never changes.
 As a consequence, we were not able to process user actions.
 In order to build a more useful reducer, we need to have a closer look at the reducer second argument: the action.

-An action is a plain javascript object describing what happened.
+An action is a plain JavaScript object describing what happened.
 For instance, the following action can be used to describe what the user did when he edited a code label:

 ```javascript
 const anAction = {